bcgov/von-agent-template/GettingStartedTutorial.md

 > If you want to learn more about the `Play with Docker` environment, look at the [About](https://training.play-with-docker.com/about/) and the Docker related tutorials at the Docker Labs [Training Site](https://training.play-with-docker.com).
 It's all great stuff created by the Docker Community.
 Kudos!

-Click the "Start" button to start a Docker sandbox you can use to run the demo, and then click `+Add an Instance` to start a terminal in your browser.
+Click the `Start` button to start a Docker sandbox you can use to run the demo, and then click `+Add an Instance` to start a terminal in your browser.
 You have an instance of a Linux container running and have a bash command line.
 We won't need to use the command line until Step 2 of this tutorial.

 From time to time in the steps in this guide, we'll ask you to edit files.
 There are two ways to do that in this environment:

 - If you are comfortable with the `vi` editor, you can just use that.
 If you don't know `vi`, don't try it.
 It's a little scary.
-- Alternatively, there is an `Editor` link near the top of the screen.
+- Alternatively, there is an `Editor` button near the top of the screen.
 Click that and you get a list of files in your home directory, and clicking a file will open it in an editor.
 You will probably need to expand the editor window to see the file.
 Make the changes in the editor and click the "Save" button.
   - Don't forget to click the "Save" button.

 The following URLs are used in the steps below for the different components:

-- The `von-network` URL - [http://dflow.bcovrin.vonx.io](http://138.197.138.255/).
+- The `von-network` URL - [http://dflow.bcovrin.vonx.io](http://dflow.bcovrin.vonx.io).
 You'll see a ledger browser UI showing four nodes up and running (blue circles).
 - The `OrgBook` URL  - [https://demo.orgbook.gov.bc.ca](https://demo.orgbook.gov.bc.ca) - You'll see the OrgBook interface with companies/credentials already loaded.
 - The `dFlow` URL - [https://dflow.orgbook.gov.bc.ca](https://dflow.orgbook.gov.bc.ca).
 You'll see the dFlow interface, with the "Credential" drop down having a list of at least the seven "dflow" credential types, and perhaps (many) more.